 Continuous reinforcement is where you are rewarded (or punished) each time you do something.
 Think of a child being praised or given their favourite treat each time they do their homework.

 Partial reinforcement is where you get the reward only sometimes.
 An example of this would be the child getting a reward only sometimes when they do their homework.
-It is this type of reinforcement that is of interest to you in relation to the compulsions you carry out with intrusive thoughts, and I shall explain this to you now.
+This reinforcement is of interest to you about the compulsions you carry out with intrusive thoughts, and I shall explain this to you now.

-The problem with partial reinforcement is that it can take a lot longer for you to learn to repeat a particular behaviour, but once you learn the behaviour it is very strong and very difficult to stop.
+The problem with partial reinforcement is that learning to repeat a particular behaviour can take much longer.
+Still, once you learn the behaviour, stopping is powerful and tough.
 If I use the child example again, if they only reward them sometimes when they do their homework, what tends to happen is this,

-- they tend to keep repeating the same behaviour (the homework) in the hope that they get the treat.
-The child want want to get the treat so will continue with the homework in the hope of getting their reward again, as they got it a few days ago, and a few days before that.
+- They tend to keep repeating the same behaviour (the homework), hoping they get the treat.
+The child wants the treat, so they will continue with the homework to get their reward again, as they got it a few days ago and a few days before.

-A good example of this is to think of someone sitting in a casino at a one armed bandit.
-Even though it has been hours since they got a pay out, they keep going in the hope that they will get it again, it has to happen sooner or later, right?
+An excellent example of this is to think of someone sitting in a casino with a one-armed bandit.
+Even though it has been hours since they got a payout, they keep hoping they will get it again.
+It has to happen sooner or later, right?

-I think the important point to note is that once you get rewarded for something, even if it does not occur every time, there is always the memory that it worked before and could work again.
+The vital point is that once you get rewarded for something, even if it does not occur every time, there is always the memory that it worked before and could work again.

 Partial reinforcement in terms of your compulsions

-If you have a very uncomfortable intrusive thought (or image), it will understandably make you feel very anxious and worried, maybe ashamed or disgusted at yourself.
-If you carry out a compulsion such as seeking reassurance, avoiding things or undertaking an analysis of the thought in your head, you might reduce the anxiety you feel and get some sort of relief from the thought.
+If you have a very uncomfortable intrusive thought (or image), it will understandably make you feel anxious and worried, ashamed or disgusted at yourself.
+If you carry out a compulsion such as seeking reassurance, avoiding things or undertaking an analysis of the thought in your head, you might reduce your anxiety and get some relief from the thought.

-It is this lowering of the anxiety you feel and the temporary reprieve from the thought, that is your reward.
-I know it sound ridiculous to think of this as a reward, but it momentarily makes you feel a bit better than you did before.
+This lowering of the anxiety you feel and the reprieve from the thought that is your reward.
+It sounds ridiculous to think of this as a reward, but it momentarily makes you feel better than before.

 It works again!

-What you are doing, is setting up a learning in your brain.
-When you get the thoughts, you are learning that the way to get rid of them is to carry out a compulsion.
-The problem with this is that
+What you are doing is setting up learning in your brain.
+When you get the thoughts, you are learning that getting rid of them is to carry out a compulsion.
+The problem with this is that.

 The effect of long terms compulsions on your life.

-If your brain has a pattern of carrying out a compulsion each time you get an intrusive thought, it will not help you to recover long term.
-If it did, it would have worked by now and you would not be reading this article!
+If your brain has a pattern of carrying out a compulsion each time you get an intrusive thought, it will not help you recover long-term.
+If it did, it would have worked by now, and you would not be reading this article!